Primary School Visits

 All activity options are available for full or half day visits and we are open every day during term time.
 If there are any specific topics you would like to be covered through an outdoor learning experience please do not hesitate to contact us and we will put a bespoke session together for you.
 The following activities can be included and combined within any visit.

 Minibeasts (terrestrial invertebrate studies): Search for invertebrates in different habitats.
-Students use collecting trays, bug boxes, sweep nets, beating trays, pooters and recording sheets.
+Students use collecting trays, bug pots, sweep nets, beating trays, and recording sheets.
 Comparisons can be made between woodland and meadow habitats.
 Learn how species are adapted to their environment and their roles within food chains and webs.

 Pond Dipping (aquatic invertebrate studies): Use nets to collect freshwater invertebrates from the pond.
 Identify those found using keys, produce scientific drawings and count specimens.
 Key adaptations and lifecycles.